-Full custody must be something that people discuss quite a bit in relation to family law cases because persons from all walks of life and backgrounds tend to use this term when it comes to conservatorships in custody issues.
-While different people may mean different things that we use the term full custody the connotation is that the person saying that he or she wants full custody of their child typically desires to have that child live with him or her full time, have child support paid to him or her and have most of the decision-making ability in relation to that child's best interests.
+Full custody must be something that people discuss quite a bit about family law cases because persons from all walks of life and backgrounds tend to use this term for conservatorships in custody issues.
+While different people may mean different things that we use the term full custody the connotation is that the person saying that he or she wants full custody of their child typically desires to have that child live with him or her full time, have child support paid to him or her and have most of the decision-making ability about that child's best interests.

-Whether or not there are particular ideas about focus city relate to anything regarding how much time the other parent should have with the child is a different question.
-However, full custody is the desired outcome of many parents who go through child custody and divorce cases in Texas.
-In today's blog post I would like to discuss what I think most people mean when they say full custody and more about the specifics of what full custody means in connection with a Texas divorce or child custody case.
+Whether or not there are particular ideas about focus city related to how much time the other parent should have with the child is a different question.
+However, full custody is the desired outcome for many parents who go through child custody and divorce cases in Texas.
+In today's blog post, I would like to discuss what I think most people mean when they say full custody and more about the specifics of what full custody means in connection with a Texas divorce or child custody case.

-Start to think about what you mean when you say full custody
+Start to think about what you mean when you say full custody.

-Be prepared to negotiate with your opposing parent on this topic
+Be prepared to negotiate with your opposing parent on this topic.

 Questions about the material presented in today's blog post?
 Contact the Law Office of Bryan Fagan

-If you have any questions about the material contained in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys offer free of charge consultations six days a week in person, over the phone in via video.
-These consultations are a great way for you to learn more about Texas family law and the services that our law office provides to our clients.
+If you have any questions about the material in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
+Our licensed family law attorneys offer free of charge consultations six days a week in person, over the phone, in via video.
+These consultations are a great way for you to learn more about Texas family law and the services our law office provides to our clients.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “Child Custody E-Book”